ITRS-Group/cordial/gdna/README.md

 * `./etc/geneos/gdna/monitoring-coverage-PROD.adb` and `./etc/geneos/gdna/plugin-utilization-PROD.adb` - dashboard files

-  These two Dashboard files should be imported into your Geneos visualisation tool, ie. the Active Console and/or Web Dashboard.
+  These two Dashboard files should be imported into your Geneos visualisation tool, i.e. the Active Console and/or Web Dashboard.

 * `./etc/geneos/gdna.include.xml` - Gateway include file